lmfit/uncertainties/doc/tech_guide.rst

 standard deviation of 0 because it is parabolic around 0 instead of linear; this might not be precise enough for all applications.

+More precise uncertainty estimates can be obtained, if necessary, with the soerp_ and mcerp_ packages.

 .. index:: NaN

 Not-a-number uncertainties